marzwick/DemoSite/site/src/inclusive.md

 `TODO what are links to the citations on this page?`

 - Hearing only about physicists’ achievements diminished students’ interest in science; learning about their struggles enhanced students’ interest in and recall of key concepts from the course.
 (Hong & Lin-Siegler, 2012).
-- “Struggle stories” increased student motivation and performance, especially among low-performing students (Lin-Siegler et al., 2016).
+- “Struggle stories” increased student motivation and performance, especially among low-performing students [lin-siegler_even_2016](@cite).
 - The “growth mindset” enables students to see a failure as an opportunity for growth rather than an assurance of further failure.
 (Dweck, 2006; Good et al., 2012; Canning, XX)

 ### Failure in STEM